 - Acute respiratory distress syndrome (ARDS).
 Severe, sudden injury to the lungs caused by a serious illness.
 Life support with mechanical ventilation is usually needed to survive until the lungs recover.

 - Fungal pneumonia.
-Pneumonia caused by a type of fungus such as Coccidioides orHistoplasma capsulatum, both of which rarely affect travellers to the USA, where the fungi are found in soil; Coccidioides in the southwest, and Histoplasmosis in the eastern and central regions.
+Pneumonia caused by a type of fungus such as Coccidioides orHistoplasma capsulatum, both types of fungi are found in soil and can affect travellers to the USA where Coccidioides is found in the southwest, and Histoplasmosis in the eastern and central regions.
 Most people experience no symptoms or a flu-like illness with complete recovery.

 - Hypersensitivity pneumonitis (allergic alveolitis).
 Inhaled dust causes an allergic reaction in the lungs.
 Usually this occurs in farmers or others who work with dried, dusty plant material.